 But what is the difference?

-after studying the market we have found that all these terms actually fall into two main categories of building:
+After studying the market, we have found that all these terms actually fall into two main categories of building:

 MODULAR HOMES (also known as Transportable, Modular, Manufactured and Prefabricated)

-The other important feature with a modular home is that the modular home builder will normally take full responsibility for the home from start to finish.
+The other important feature with a modular home is that the modular home builder will typically take full responsibility for the home from start to finish.
 Some builders, like ourselves, will even offer a turnkey package the same as any other conventional builder.